RBNZ says it can't promise there won't be a repeat of the CBL fiasco

 That secrecy is at odds with the principles of continuous disclosure to investors of any material matters as they arise.

-RBNZ became the regulator of New Zealand about 100 insurance companies in 2013 and its focus had been on the larger, more systemically important insurers.
+RBNZ became the regulator of New Zealand's around 100 insurance companies in 2013 and its focus had been on the larger, more systemically important insurers.

 CBL "wasn't really high on our radar, it would be fair to say" because it was small and operated overseas, although it was growing fast.

-One of RBNZ's problems was that CBL's management disagreed with RBNZ's views on how much reserving it should have, Bascand said.
+One of RBNZ's problems was that CBL's management disagreed with RBNZ's views on what level of reserves it should have, Bascand said.

 RBNZ first issued CBL a full insurance licence in September 2013, well ahead of CBL's October 2015 share float which raised $125m, and despite a KPMG report detailing a number of issues.